-- Lundy Island lies 19 km (12 ml) off the coast of Devon, England, in Torridge district, about a third of the distance across Bristol Channel from Devon to South Wales.
-The island of Lundy gives its name to a sea area in Britain and is one of the English islands.
-It has been designated as national character area 159 by Natural England.
+Lundy Island is the biggest in Bristol Channel, with total area approx 4,5 km2 (1,7 ml2).
+It is approx 19 km (12 ml) off the coast of Devon (England, Torridge district) and about 1/3 the distance across Bristol Channel from Devon to South Wales.
+The island is named after a sea area in Britain designated as "national character area 159" by NaturalEngland (UK Government adviser).

 Lundy Island cruise terminal

 Cruise ships to Lundy Island dock (anchor) at Bideford - port town on the estuary of River Torridge in north Devon, south-west England.